 Joseph Harrington is a sculptor working in cast glass.
 Fascinated by rugged coastlines, he views erosion as a spectacle of discovery, realised in the manifestation of organic forms.
 Read More

 Revealing a sense of material history and movement of a place is central to Joseph’s way of making, resulting in a technique he calls the Lost Ice Process.
 Essentially, ice is eroded and sculpted with salt, then cast into glass, capturing a melting moment in time.

 He graduated with an MA in Ceramics and Glass from the Royal College of Art in 2006, and has exhibited both nationally and internationally.
-In 2010 he was selected for the Jerwood Contemporary Makers exhibition in Edinburgh and London, as well as in the 2012 International Festival of Glass Biennale.
+In 2010 he was selected for the Jerwood Contemporary Makers exhibition in Edinburgh and London, as well as for the International Festival of Glass Biennale in 2012.